 The soft pitter patter of the rainfall was a thing of the past, as the rain had been crashing down with incredible force in the suburbs of Little Whinging, and in a house that looked no different than any other, especially to the casual observer, stood in a place where everything was normal, that house was Number 4, located on a street called Privet drive.
 It was clean-cut; the hedges were trimmed, the rose beds blossoming magnificently.
-The household was right now considered as the domain of the Dursleys.
+The household belonged to the Dursleys.
 They were proud to say that they were completely normal.
 They were the last people you'd expect to be involved in anything unnatural or abnormal, thank you very much.

-Mr. Vernon Dursley was the director of a firm called Grunnings, which made drills.
+Mr Vernon Dursley was the director of a firm called Grunnings, which made drills.
 He was a big, out-of-proportion, obese man with hardly any neck.
 He also had a really large moustache.
 Quite frankly he looked a huge bit like walrus.
-He was one of those people who would just sit on an armchair reading a newspaper and criticizing everything from the government's administration to his boss to the people working under him to the neighbors to the plumbers etc...Etc...Etc.
+He was one of those people who would just sit on an armchair reading a newspaper and criticizing everything from the government's administration to his boss to the people working under him to the neighbours to the plumbers etc...etc...etc.

-Mr. and Mrs. Dursley only had a single child, a son named Dudley.
+Mr and Mrs Dursley only had a single child, a son named Dudley.
 He was a spitting image of his father.
 He had the same round face with blonde hairs and big watery blue eyes.
 But with the way he was growing (more so in horizontal as compared to vertical direction) you could say that he would easily be giving quite a competition to a baby whale.
-He was totally spoilt by his mother and father who never refused anything he asked from them.
-He had gathered for himself a small group of children who were towards making of a gang with there only work was being creating trouble.
+He was totally spoilt by his mother and father who never refused anything he asked them.
+He had gathered for himself a small group of children who were bent on creating trouble all around.
 So he was growing up to be a very lazy boy who just woke up either to eat, watch television, play videogame or bully small children.

 There was one other member in the Dursley household but surprisingly he was not much welcomed in that house.
 He was considered as a sort of burden on the family.
 His name was Harry James Potter.
 He was the son of James and Lily Potter, Lily being the sister of Petunia.
 But unfortunately both of them died in a car crash on 1991'hallowe'en.
 The next day the Dursleys found Harry on their footsteps.
 From that day onwards Harry was staying with the Dursleys.